toptal/chewy/README.md

 end
 ```

-Using this strategy delays index update request until the end of
-block.
-Updated records are aggregated and index update happens with
+Using this strategy delays the index update request until the end of the block.
+Updated records are aggregated and the index update happens with the bulk API.
-bulk API.
 So this strategy is highly optimized.

 #### `:resque`

-Does the same thing as `:atomic`, but in async way using resque.
-Default queue name is `chewy`.
+This does the same thing as `:atomic`, but asynchronously using resque.
+The default queue name is `chewy`.
 Patch `Chewy::Strategy::Resque::Worker` for index updates improving.

 ```ruby
 Chewy.strategy(:resque) do